gruntjs-updater/grunt-ks-stylus/README.md

 *This plugin was designed to work with Grunt 0.4.x.
 If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4), but in case you can't please use [v0.3.1](https://github.com/gruntjs/grunt-contrib-stylus/tree/grunt-0.3-stable).*

 ## Stylus task
 _Run this task with the `grunt stylus` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

-This task comes preloaded with [nib](http://visionmedia.github.com/nib/).
+This task comes preloaded with [nib](http://visionmedia.github.com/nib/) and [Kouto Swiss](https://www.npmjs.org/package/kouto-swiss).

 ### Options

 #### compress